Table of Contents

-For example, if a clothing manufacturer offers an MOQ of 50 pieces per style, then you need to order at least 50 pieces of a particular style to satisfy their MOQ requirements for a single production run.
+For example, if a clothing manufacturer offers an MOQ of 50 pieces per style, then you would need to order at least 50 pieces of a particular style to meet a supplier’s MOQ requirements for a single production run.
 Nearly all suppliers set an MOQ of some kind.
-But the quantities will vary widely based on what type of factory they are, what they’re making and where they are located.
+Each supplier’s quantities will vary widely based on what type of factory they are, what they’re making and where they are located.

 What impact does MOQ have on pricing?

-What do apparel manufacturers have such high MOQs?
+Why do apparel manufacturers have such high MOQs?

 Simple.
 Apparel manufacturers have high MOQs for efficiency.
-The initial communication and setup of a new garment manufacturing order is substantial.
-There’s all the back and forth discussion about pricing.
+The communication and setup of a new garment manufacturing order is a lot of work!
+To start with, there must be a detailed review of the tech packs.
+The tech pack alone could be 10-20 pages or more.
+Then, there’s all the back and forth discussion about pricing.
 Figuring out which fabrics will be used and whether they are available.
 Sourcing zippers, buttons, snaps, rivets, etc. And all the internal details such as scheduling the job, the staffing and all the various overhead that goes into the job.
 In addition to the garment production itself, there’s also the possibility that the designer still needs to work through all the prototyping and sampling processes.
 That alone can take a tremendous amount of time.

-The Big Garment Factory Approach
+Approach #1: Big Garment Factory

 An apparel manufacturer requires a high enough MOQ to be able to cover their overhead and profit through the garment production itself.
 They will not typically have budgeted for a great deal of product development work.
 That helps keep their prices down.
-However, keep in mind that there are a LOT of positions within the company aside from the sewing factory staff.
+Keep in mind that there are a LOT of positions within the company aside from the sewing factory staff.
 Here are just a few that have to be considered by the business owners: